cgbartnik/cgbartnik.github.io/_pages/work.md

 show_teasers: true
 ---

-A selection of my academic and technical work.
+A selection of my research contributions, talks, and publications.